 Sometimes, no matter how much you try, social media can seem daunting and hard to grasp.
 But don’t let that discourage you.
 Instead, reach out for help.
 Here are two ways you can improve your social media skills.

 - Take a continuing education course.
 Some continuing education courses will help you get better at digital marketing.
-Check out continuing education courses in your area with our helpful guide.
+Check out our continuing education online courses and webinars available now.

 - Find a social media mentor.
 You’re never too advanced in your career to find a mentor — if there’s an area that’s new to you or you don’t understand, reach out to someone who does!
 Establishing an inverse mentorship is easier than you think.